ONSdigital/sveltekit-starter/README.md

 **[→ View live demo](https://onsdigital.github.io/sveltekit-starter/)**

-A preview of these templates can be [found here](https://onsdigital.github.io/sveltekit-starter/).

 ## Using these templates

 Create a fork or local copy of this repository ([ZIP download](https://github.com/ONSvisual/sveltekit-starter/archive/refs/heads/main.zip)), and then run the following command to install dependencies: